SatvikR/memoize/README.md

 A memoization library for C++

-This is a header only library, to use it simply copy the `include` directory into your project and add it to your include directories when compiling.
+This is a header only library, to use it, download and unzip [memoize.zip](https://github.com/SatvikR/memoize/releases).
+Once downloaded, add the `include` folder to your include directories when compiling.

 ## Example Usage